Does Kratom Interact With Ondansetron (Zofran)?

 A lower dose promotes nootropic, mind-based effects like increased mental energy and mood-enhancing properties.
 Higher doses lead to more analgesic and sedative-like effects — ideal for chronic pain and relaxation.

-Essentially, kratom’s many properties help treat numerous ailments, but they can also serve as nootropic supplements.
+Essentially, kratom’s properties may help to alleviate numerous ailments, but this plant can also serve as a nootropic supplement.

 Only time will tell what other uses for kratom there are.

 It’s crucial to get your kratom dosage right.

 As we’ve just seen, the effects of the kratom plant are highly dependent on dosage.
 If you want to make the best of your kratom experience, choose the proper dosage for the job.